ilyaaltshteyn/predicting_movie_piracy/readme.txt

 minor_award_noms    number of more minor awards the movie has been nominated
                     for
-votecount_clean     number of people who voted for the imdb rating.
+votecount_clean     number of people who voted for the imdb rating. release_width       number of theatres the movie was released to. actor1              name of first actor listed in actors list (probably the lead). wiki_url            wikipedia page url for first actor. fame                length of wikipedia page for first actor (characters). actor2              name of second actor listed in actors list. actor2_wiki_url     wikipedia page url for second actor. fame_actor2         length of wikipedia page for second actor (characters).